Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Dataset classification experiments

 \section{Dataset classification experiments}

-We perform dataset classification experiments by default with a 160M standard autoregressive transformer model that we pretrain compute optimally \cite{hoffmann_TrainingComputeOptimalLarge_2022} on 3.2B tokens.
-After pretraining, we remove the last layer in the transformer network and replace it by a classification head, similar to the reward model in RLHF \cite{ouyang_TrainingLanguageModels_2022}.
-Our head has $N$ outputs, where $N$ is the number of classes.

-We group the seven datasets into three distinct categories based on their preprocessing techniques.
-Category 1 incorporates standard language processing, heuristic filtering, and deduplication, and consists of the C4, FineWeb, and RefinedWeb datasets.
-Category 2 performs the steps in Category 1 as well as additional light filtering based on Wikipedia perplexity scores, and includes the Dolma and RedPajama-V2 datasets.
-Category 3 also performs the Category 2 steps and in addition carefully selected machine learning-based text filtering techniques and consists of DCLM-BASELINE and FineWeb-Edu.
+We group the seven datasets into three categories based on their preprocessing techniques.
+Category 1 consists of the language filtered, heuristically filtered, and deduplicated datasets C4, FineWeb, and RefinedWeb datasets.
+Category 2 consists of datasets processed with Category 1 steps and additional light filtering based on Wikipedia perplexity scores, and includes the Dolma and RedPajama-V2 datasets.
+Category 3 consists of datasets processed with Category 1 steps and carefully selected machine learning-based text filtering techniques and includes DCLM-Baseline and FineWeb-Edu.

-We conduct a comprehensive set of classification experiments, testing all possible combinations of 3-way, 4-way, and 5-way classification using the five datasets from categories 1 and 2.
-Additionally, we perform five 3-way classification experiments that pair the two datasets from category 3 with each of the five datasets from the other categories.
-We also report the results for all possible 2-way combinations in Table \ref{tab:binary_classif} in Appendix \ref{sec:binary_class}.
-We use 160M training tokens per dataset, i.e., 480M for 3-way, 640M for 4-way, and 800M for 5-way classification.
-As a test set we take 8192 randomly sampled unseen sequences from every dataset.
+We perform all possible combinations of three-way, four-way, and five-way classification using the five datasets from categories 1 and 2.
+Additionally, we perform five three-way classification experiments that pair the two datasets from category 3 with each of the five datasets from the other categories.
+We also report the results for all two-way combinations in Appendix \ref{sec:binary_class}.
+We train a 160M transformer on 160M training tokens per dataset, i.e., 480M for three-way, 640M for four-way, and 800M for five-way classification.
+As a test set we take 8192 unseen sequences from every dataset.

 As seen in Table~\ref{tab:main_results}, across all dataset combinations, the classifiers consistently achieve high accuracy.
-Particularly high accuracy is obtained when classifying sequences from the datasets DCLM-BASELINE and FineWeb-Edu vs the other datasets, which is perhaps not surprising since those sequences are relatively distinct, see Appendix~\ref{sec:sample_seq} for examples.
+Particularly high accuracy is obtained when classifying sequences from DCLM-Baseline vs the other datasets, which is perhaps not surprising since those sequences are relatively distinct, see Appendix~\ref{sec:sample_original} for examples.

-However, it is perhaps surprising that sequences from the datasets processed with similar language and heurisitc filtering and deduplication steps are so easily distinguishable.
-Humans perform significantly worse in assigning text sequences to datasets than the neural networks as our study in Section~\ref{sec:human_study} demonstrates.
+However, it is perhaps surprising that sequences from the datasets processed with similar language and heurisitc filtering and deduplication steps are easily distinguishable.
+Humans perform significantly worse in assigning text sequences to datasets, see Section \ref{sec:human_study} below.